 Chick retired as the Director of Corporate Development at Air Products and Chemicals, Inc. His 29 year career in financial management involved overseeing mergers, acquisitions, new ventures and other development initiatives.
 Since retiring, Chick has been actively involved as a board member of the United Way of Lewis & Clark County and Chapter Chair of Helena SCORE "Counselors to America's Small Business".

-Carroll College Business Department senior Mary Currin was among 25 participants selected to attend the Sigma Beta Delta Inaugural Leadership Academy in San Diego, California in 2011.
+Carroll College Business Department senior Mary Currin was among 25 participants selected to attend the Sigma Beta Delta Inaugural Leadership Academy in San Diego, California.
 Sigma Beta Delta invited each of its 265 chapters nationwide to nominate one candidate for consideration.
 At the academy, students designed a project that could use the potential of the Sigma Beta Delta network to positively impact humanity.
 Currin's team project was a plan for organ donor registration.

 "The leadership academy was a rewarding experience," said Currin.
 "The participants were from colleges around the country, and our assembly provided a range of diverse opinions on several issues facing our society.
 The focus of the leadership academy was on the opportunity networking offers as a tool for positive change."